dotnet/csharplang/proposals/static-lambdas.md

 A non-`static` local function or lambda can capture state from an enclosing `static` lambda but cannot capture state outside the enclosing `static` lambda.

-A `static` lambda can be used in an expression tree.

 Removing the `static` modifier from a lambda in a valid program does not change the meaning of the program.